thehydrogen/discordgen/README.md

 [Discord Developer](https://discordapp.com/developers/applications)

 ## Running the bot
 Once you've completed setting up and configuring your bot, run it with `discordgen run`.
 This starts it with a PM2 process.
-If you don't have that, simply run it with `node .`
+If you don't want that, simply run it with `node .`

 ***A [Hydrogen](https://thehydrogen.xyz) Project***